About

 Photo by Theresa Pridemore, 2006

-In 2017 Moni closed the main portion of the Goblin Art business so she could shift her attention to a new project: Wildland Roots - Mythic Arts & Mummery .
-It started with Moni developing mask-making methods with natural, biodegradable and recycled materials, but it has since evolved into a collective of artists focused on place-rooted processional and ritual-arts projects including the Portland All Souls River Procession .
+In 2017 Moni closed the main portion of the Goblin Art business to allow for the creation of a new project: Wildland Roots - Mythic Arts & Mummery .
+It started with the development of mask-making methods using natural, biodegradable and recycled materials, but it has since evolved into a collective of artists focused on place-rooted processional and ritual-arts projects including the Portland All Souls River Procession .

 Photo by Anna Androsova, 2023

-Moni continues to find new outlets for her creative interests using a combination of both modern and natural techniques and materials.
-She also offers in-person mask-making classes to folks in the Portland area.
+Moni continues to explore new creative ideas using a combination of both modern and natural techniques and materials. and now offers in-person mask-making classes to folks in the Portland area.

 Photo by Mel Berry, 2024